Neats29/neats29.github.io/source/coaching/index.md

 There are broadly two ways of working together:

 - **Ongoing Exploration**: a timeboxed or open-ended series of sessions for those looking to dive deeper and explore their parts and emotions.
-Regular clients report increased emotional fluidity and a greater capacity to be with difficult emotions.
+Regular clients report increased emotional fluidity, a greater capacity to be with difficult emotions and more compassion for themselves.

 - **One-off Experience**: for those looking to experience this flavour of inner work.
 It's an opportunity to connect with your internal parts and work with difficult emotions, or even deepen into pleasurable ones.
 The purpose is to get a taste for the session and see if you'd like to continue working together.